RichardHuang24/Applied-Deep-Learning-Group-Project/README.md

 ## 🚀 Running Experiments

+**Note**: This framework uses `ResNet-50` as the default and only backbone for all classification models.

+**Full Supervision**: For full supervision mode (`--supervision full`), the segmentation model is trained using ground-truth pixel masks without relying on CAM-generated pseudo-labels.

 All commands below are available via `main.py`.
 You can run individual steps or the entire pipeline.

 ---